 sudo rm -rf /usr/local/go

-Consequently, the alternatives command automatically switches back to the DNF-installed version if it’s still present.
-You can verify with go version to confirm which version is now active.
+The alternatives command automatically switches back to the DNF-installed version if it is still present.
+Verify with go version to confirm which version is now active.

-If you created the update script, also remove the build directory:
+If you created the update script, also remove the build directory and script:

 Clean Up User Data